UK parliamentary by-election: Moving the writ for a by-election

 Since the date on which the writ is issued also fixes the date of the by-election, it is possible (as was done in the Northern Ireland example) to pass a motion requiring the Speaker to issue his warrant on a set future date.
 This procedure was followed in 1983 when Conservative MP Michael Roberts died on 10 February.
 On 19 April, Plaid Cymru MP Dafydd Wigley moved that a writ be issued for a by-election in Cardiff North West, explaining that the by-election was being unnecessarily delayed.
 The Leader of the House of Commons, John Biffen, successfully moved an amendment to provide that the writ would only be issued on 10 May, three months after his death, in accordance with the recommendations of the Speaker's Conference of 1973.
 In the event, on 9 May the Queen granted a dissolution of Parliament to take place on 13 May; Biffen therefore moved a motion on 10 May to discharge the previous motion.
 Unnecessary delay was also the explanation given for the decision of the Liberal Democrats to move the writ for the Oldham East and Saddleworth by-election in December 2010, despite the former MP having been from the Labour Party.

 As moving a writ for a by-election takes priority over all other business, MPs sometimes use it as a filibustering tactic.
-This has been done twice by Dennis Skinner; in 1985 he scuppered a Private Member's Bill banning stem-cell research from Enoch Powell by talking extensively when moving the writ for the Brecon and Radnor by-election, and, in January 1989 he moved the writ for the Richmond (Yorks) by-election and spoke for over three hours so as to prevent Ann Widdecombe from moving a motion to grant extra time to her attempt to restrict abortion laws.
+This has been done twice by Dennis Skinner; in 1985 he scuppered a Private Member's Bill banning stem-cell research from Enoch Powell by talking extensively when moving the writ for the Brecon and Radnor by-election, and in January 1989 moved the writ for the Richmond (Yorks) by-election and spoke for over three hours so as to prevent Ann Widdecombe from moving a motion to grant extra time to her attempt to restrict abortion laws.

 Writs in a recess

 When Parliament is not sitting, the Speaker may be required to issue his writ during a recess.
 The first legal provision for a by-election writ to be moved in the recess was the Recess Elections Act 1784 (24 Geo.
 3. Sess.
 2. c.
-26), which remained in force until replaced by the Recess Elections Act 1975 (1975 c.
-66) on 12 December 1975.
+26), which remained in force until replaced by the Recess Elections Act 1975 on 12 December 1975.
 The procedure for issuing a writ involves two MPs presenting the Speaker with a certificate stating that there is a vacancy.
 The Speaker must then publish notice of his receiving the certificate in the London Gazette; six days after inserting the notice in the London Gazette, the Speaker will issue a warrant for the new writ.
 Recess writs cannot be issued where the vacancy has arisen as a result of an MP resigning.
 The Speaker is empowered to appoint between three and seven senior MPs to exercise his powers to issue recess writs when he is out of the country or there is no Speaker.